 Expanded partnership with QuestBridge, a national nonprofit that matches the nation’s most exceptional, low-income youth with leading colleges and opportunities, by 67% since 2018.

-- Undergraduate Admissions: Increased the percentage of domestic students of color 66% in four years, from 12% of the entering Class of 2021 to 20% in the Class of 2024.
-The percentage of Black students has risen from 2.7% to over 5%.
+- Undergraduate Admissions: Increased the percentage of domestic students of color 77% in five years, from 13% of the entering Class of 2020 to 23% in the Class of 2025.
+The percentage of Black students, including multi-racial students who identify as Black, entering the university has risen from 3.4% to 7% over the same period.

 - Law Admissions: Increased the percentage of domestic students of color in the law student body to 23% since 2016.
 The percentage of Black students has risen from 4.1% to 6%.